 Is Red Wine Really Heart Healthy?

 We've all heard that wine is good for your heart.
-We've all heard wine and alcohol are bad for your heart.
-Confused over this seemingly contradictory information?
+We've also heard that consuming alcohol is bad for your heart.
+Confused over this contradictory information?
 You’re not alone.
-Over the last decade research, reported in reputable science journals, has found both to be true—the difference comes down to what kind of alcohol, how much, how often, and your general state of health.
+Over the last decade, research has found both to be true — the difference comes down to what kind of alcohol, how much, how often, and your general state of health.

 - 5 ounces of wine (preferably red)